doitsujin/dxvk/README.md

 ### Debugging
 The following environment variables can be used for **debugging** purposes.
-- `VK_INSTANCE_LAYERS=VK_LAYER_KHRONOS_validation` Enables Vulkan debug layers.
-Highly recommended for troubleshooting rendering issues and driver crashes.
-Requires the Vulkan SDK to be installed on the host system.
+- `VK_INSTANCE_LAYERS=VK_LAYER_KHRONOS_validation` Enables Vulkan debug layers, highly recommended for troubleshooting rendering issues and driver crashes, and first requires the installation of the Vulkan SDK on the host system.
 - `DXVK_LOG_LEVEL=none|error|warn|info|debug` Controls message logging.
-- `DXVK_LOG_PATH=/some/directory` Changes path where log files are stored.
-Set to `none` to disable log file creation entirely, without disabling logging.
+- `DXVK_LOG_PATH=/some/directory` Changes the log files path.
+Set to `none` to disable log file creation without disabling logging.
-- `DXVK_CONFIG_FILE=/xxx/dxvk.conf` Sets path to the configuration file.
+- `DXVK_CONFIG_FILE=/xxx/dxvk.conf` Sets the path to the configuration file.
-- `DXVK_DEBUG=markers|validation` Enables use of the `VK_EXT_debug_utils` extension for translating performance event markers, or to enable Vulkan validation, respecticely.
+- `DXVK_DEBUG=markers|validation` Enables the use of the `VK_EXT_debug_utils` extension for the translation of performance event markers or to enable Vulkan validation, respectively.

 ## Troubleshooting
 DXVK requires threading support from your mingw-w64 build environment.
-If you are missing this, you may see "error: ‘std::cv_status’ has not been declared" or similar threading related errors.

-On Debian and Ubuntu, this can be resolved by using the posix alternate, which supports threading.
+If you are missing this, you may see “error: ‘std::cv_status’ has not been declared.” or similar threading-related errors.
+Resolve this on Debian and Ubuntu using the posix alternate, which supports threading.
 For example, choose the posix alternate from these
 commands:
 ```